creditstxt/creditstxt.com/index.md

 You should put credits for contributions to your website or web app in a UTF-8-encoded, plain-text file served at `/credits.txt`, without authentication.

+Use `credits.txt` to give credit to those whose contributors otherwise wouldn't be recognized and appreciated.

 ## Useful Tools

 - [npm-authors-contributors](https://www.npmjs.com/package/npm-authors-contributors) lists authors and contributors of a project's npm dependencies